GLOBAL MARKETS-Stocks slide on Apple's virus warning, euro near three-year low

 The ZEW research institute said in its monthly survey that investors' mood deteriorated far more than expected in February on worries over the coronavirus' effect on world trade.

-The survey added to expectations the German economy will lose more momentum in the first half as slumping exports keep manufacturers mired in a recession.
+The survey boosted expectations the German economy will lose more momentum in the first half as slumping exports keep manufacturers mired in a recession.

 Safe-haven German 10-year bond DE10YT=RR yields fell to -0.43% at one point.
 Other 10-year bond yields in Europe NL10YT=RR, FR10YT=RR fell similarly.